datarootsio/terraform-module-azure-datalake/README.md

 ### Databricks provider installation

 The module is using the [Databricks Terraform provider](https://github.com/databrickslabs/terraform-provider-databricks).
-This provider is in available from the Terraform registry.
+This provider is available from the Terraform registry.

 ### Azure provider configuration